 How can WHYPAY? save the NHS money?

 And how exactly is WHYPAY? able to generate such impressive savings?
 Well, it’s because we don’t charge our users a penny for the service we provide.
 A lot of conference call providers claim to offer free conference calling, but when you look closely you start to find hidden costs popping up.
-Not so with WHPAY?.
+Not so with WHYPAY?.
 Because our conference calls are accessed via 03 numbers, callers only have to pay the costs of placing these calls.
-For most people, this means no cost at all as calls to 03 numbers are included in your bundled minutes.
+For most people, this means no cost at all.
+That’s because calls to 03 numbers count in your bundled minutes.
 If you don’t have bundled minutes available, you’ll still only pay the standard rate for calls to a normal landline number.

 Because of this, we’ve been able to help save the NHS a huge amount on its telecommunications bills.
-We’re really proud and pleased to think of how much extra good all that money can do to help care for people’s health.
-We think conference calling is truly important and valuable, but it should not be eating into a budget which could be put to such crucial, life-changing use.
+We’re really proud of how much extra good all that money can do to help people’s health.
+We think conference calling is truly important and valuable.
+Still, it definitely shouldn’t be eating into a budget which could be crucial and life-changing.
 If you’re working with the NHS, why not join 14,000 colleagues who are already WHYPAY? users and help save the NHS even more money!

 Take advantage of our NHS conference call services